TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Description

+- reveals if a segment intersects with a polygon

 1. calcluates the vectors of the segments
    1. a0->a1
    2. b0->b1
    3. b0->a0
-2. Calculates the determinandt of the vectors a0->a1 and b0->b1
+2. Calculates the determinant of the vectors a0->a1 and b0->b1
 3. calculates the parameters r and s which have to be inside the range of [0,1] if the segments intersect

 #### Return